sheos-org/eos21/README.md

 *EOS21 is open-source and we encourage you to customize, fork, and use the code.
 We built this as a example case.
 Some of the ideas we have include:*

-* **EOS21 contracts could be modified to power a snapshot distribution using registration of EOS accounts or keys.**
+* *EOS21 contracts could be modified to power a snapshot distribution using registration of EOS accounts or keys.*
-* **EOS21 contracts could be modified to burn ETH tokens by sending them to a 0x00 address after the Oracle successfully moves them to EOS.**
+* *EOS21 "teleporter" or "oracle" could be written to run entirely on an EOS chain (instead of node.js) and simplified payment verification (SPV) could be done entirely on-chain.*
-* **EOS21 could be modified to allow tokens to travel both ways in the Teleporter ETH ↔ EOS.**
+* *EOS21 contracts could be modified to burn ETH tokens by sending them to a 0x00 address after the Oracle successfully moves them to EOS.*
-* **EOS21 could create public keys on either chain which share the same private key.**
+* *EOS21 could be modified to allow tokens to travel both ways in the Teleporter ETH ↔ EOS by using a "2-way-peg" of tokens - locking the tokens inside of a contract on each chain.*
-* **EOS21 could be used to authenticate ETH transactions using EOS or vice-versa.**
+* *EOS21 could create public keys on either chain which share the same private key.*
-* **EOS21 oracle could be written to run entirely on an EOS chain (instead of node.js).**
+* *EOS21 could be used to authenticate ETH transactions using EOS or vice-versa.*
-* **EOS21 can be used to move tokens between EOS sister-chains.**
+* *EOS21 can be used to move tokens between EOS sister-chains.*
-* **EOS21 Solidity contract could be rewritten to support other chains such as Stellar.**
+* *EOS21 BlackHole contract could be rewritten to support other Ethereum forks chains such as GoChain, or other chains that support tokens such as Stellar.*
 ----------

 # End-to-End Testing